 Ívar Valgarðsson – Spill

-Spill by Ívar Valgarðsson (b.
-1954) comprises three murals of drips of paint which have trickled onto the floor in Gallery A at the Reykjavík Art Museum’s Hafnarhús site, plus three photographs. Ívar focuses a digital microscope camera, designed for scientific research, on the paint-drips, and projects the images onto the walls in real time – as a kind of magnified digital paintings of the drips.
-In this way he draws attention to the paint that has been spilt.
-He makes use of the painter’s mistakes, when painting the walls of the space, by returning the drips to the wall.
+In his installation Spill, Ívar Valgarðsson (b.
+1954) draws attention to the paint which has been wasted in the space.
+He makes use of the painter’s mistakes, when painting the walls of the gallery. Ívar focuses a digital microscope camera, designed for scientific research, on the spilled paint-drips, and projects the images onto the walls in real time – as a kind of magnified digital paintings of the drips.
+Or perhaps he is rectifying the errors, by returning the drips to the wall?